Several feared dead in stampede outside cricket stadium in India

 UK prepares for war: How much will it cost?

-The Times of India newspaper reported that at least seven people had died.
+India’s NDTV broadcaster reported at least 11 people died.
 Local TV news channels showed footage of police shifting the injured and those who fell unconscious to ambulances.

+The Times of India newspaper reported that at least seven people had perished.

 DK Shivakumar, the deputy chief minister of Karnataka, told reporters that “the crowd was very uncontrollable”.